 Click here for an index to the deeds for 22 Commonwealth, and click here for further information about the land between the south side of Commonwealth and Alley 437, from Arlington to Berkeley.

-In about 1876, their son and daughter-in-law, Thomas and Eleanor (Warren) Motley, joined them at 22 Commonwealth.
-They previously had lived in the Longwood district of Brookline, where they continued to maintain a home.
-He was a wholesale dry goods merchant.
-They continued to live there in 1877, but had moved to 87 Marlborough by 1878.
+In about 1876, Thomas and Eleanor Motley joined his parents and unmarried siblings at 22 Commonwealth.
+They continued to live there in 1877, but had moved to 87 Marlborough by the 1877-1878 winter season.

 In 1877, 22 Commonwealth also was briefly the home of Roger Wolcott and his wife, Edith (Prescott) Wolcott.
 They previously had lived at 238 Beacon with his parents, Joshua Huntington Wolcott and Cornelia (Frothingham) Wolcott.
 They also maintained a home in Milton.
 Roger Wolcott was a lawyer and later would serve as Governor of Massachusetts.
 By the 1877-1878 winter season, they had moved to 59 Marlborough.